NoroffFEU/development-platforms/src/content/docs/cms/wordpress-headless-cms.md

 •	Use Case: Disney uses WordPress as a headless CMS for some of its marketing sites, enabling them to push content to various platforms, including websites, mobile apps, and digital signage, all from a central content management system.
 This approach ensures that their content is consistent and up to date across different platforms.
 3. BBC America
 •	Use Case: BBC America uses WordPress as a headless CMS to manage its content, which is then delivered via APIs to different platforms, including websites and mobile apps.
 This allows them to provide a seamless and integrated experience for their users across multiple devices.

+## Strengths and Weaknesses:

+### Strengths: The biggest benefit of using headless WordPress CMS is the flexibility.
+It gives you the freedom to pick and design any front end for your product, using your choice of technology.
+This allows you to make your website faster, more responsive, and tailored to your needs.
+By separating your front and back end, you also get a more secure website.

+### Weaknesses: A headless CMS is more complex and requires more experience and time than a traditional WordPress setup.
+You also might miss out on WordPress's integrated features and have to reinvent the features yourself.
+Managing two separate systems can be tiring for smaller teams or newbies.
+You’ll have to handle updates, compatibility checks, and fixes for both the CMS and the front end.